Blood Brothers (musical): Broadway and US tour

 The Broadway production opened on 25 April 1993 at the Music Box Theatre and closed on 30 April 1995 after 840 performances.
 It was co-directed by Tomson and Kenwright.
-Several of the British actors made their Broadway debuts, including Stephanie Lawrence as Mrs. Johnstone, O'Neill as Mickey, Graveson as Linda, Hutchinson as Eddie and Evans as the narrator.
+Several of the British actors made their Broadway debuts, including Stephanie Lawrence as Mrs. Johnstone, O'Neill as Mickey, Graveson as Linda, Hutchinson as Edward and Evans as the narrator.
 Barbara Walsh was Mrs Lyons, and Kerry Butler made her Broadway debut in the ensemble.
 To boost box office sales during the run, Kenwright persuaded Petula Clark to make her Broadway debut, replacing Lawrence as Mrs. Johnstone, with David Cassidy and Shaun Cassidy as her sons.
 The casting of the Cassidy half-brothers as the twins generated much publicity.
 The musical received Tony Award nominations for best musical, best book and best direction, and Lawrence (best actress), O'Neill (best actor) and Graveson (best featured actress) were all nominated for their performances in the original Broadway production.
 Following Clark's portrayal, Mrs. Johnstone was played by other 1970s pop singers, with King and Reddy later playing the role on Broadway.

 Clark and David Cassidy also starred in the US national tour from 1994 to 1995.
 Clark and the Cassidys also recorded the international cast album, with the musical's playwright, Willy Russell as the Narrator.
 Many of the cast members were also in the Canadian run, which starred David Cassidy, Michael Burgess and Canadian singer-songwriter Amy Sky.